RocketDerp/April14_2025/Art/ScreenPlay/GitHub_Lecture_Hamlet.md

 &nbsp;

-Swat Valley Malala, Taylor Swift, I will take any risk to stay with you here on this October 8, 2012 when the bullet twisted the hands of time back towards Hamlet's horrific fate for Ophelia when the killing was ordered by the Talib agains the magical school bus nonfiction students.
+Swat Valley Malala, Taylor Swift, I will take any risk to stay with you here on this October 8, 2012 when the bullet twisted the hands of time back towards Hamlet's horrific fate for Ophelia when the killing was ordered by the Talib against the magical school bus nonfiction students.
 Our memories of yesterday will last a lifetime, and someday we will find...
 These Are the Best Of Times...

 * **“History, Stephen said, is a nightmare** from which I am trying to *awake*.”
 ― James Joyce, Ulysses